wang-xianghao/cuPyLMA/examples/curve/README.md

-# Train sine cardinal curve fitting
+# Training sine cardinal curve fitting with cuPyLMA

 In this tutorial, we demonstrate how to train simple dense model on curve fitting problem, taking $sinc$ function as an example.